Chart Color Schemes

 Mackenzie is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Mackenzie, as assessed at the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Brisbane metro had 74.0% houses and 26.0% other dwellings.
-Home ownership in Mackenzie stood at 27.9%, with the rest of dwellings either mortgaged (57.7%) or rented (14.4%).
-The median monthly mortgage repayment in Mackenzie was $2,192, higher than Brisbane metro's average of $2,100.
-The median weekly rent figure in Mackenzie was recorded at $500, compared to Brisbane metro's $420.
-Nationally, Mackenzie's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Mackenzie, as evaluated at the latest Census, consisted of 89.7% houses and 10.3% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 74.0% houses and 26.0% other dwellings.
+Home ownership in Mackenzie was at 27.9%, with the rest of dwellings either mortgaged (57.7%) or rented (14.4%).
+The median monthly mortgage repayment in the area was $2,192, while the median weekly rent figure was recorded at $500.
+Nationally, Mackenzie's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing